Tiglath-Pileser III: Conquest of the Levant

 The strategy employed by Tiglath-Pileser in his successful conquest of the Levant was carefully thought out and prepared.
 Instead of attacking the strongholds of the larger states, he first subdued smaller kingdoms through fast and wide-ranging attacks.
 The early conquests brought coastal and flat lands under his rule, which meant that Assyrian troops in the later campaigns could march through the region fast and efficiently.
-During the campaign against Hama, Tiglath-Pileser conquered and annexed the Syro-Hittite kingdom of Pattin.
+During the campaign against Hama, Tiglath-Pileser conquered and annexed the Neo-Hittite kingdom of Pattin.
 Hama was spared full annexation, with the kingdom being allowed to remain somewhat independent as a vassal state.
 The victory inspired more states in the region to pay tribute to the Assyrians, including the Phoenician city of Byblos, the Kingdom of Israel and various states in eastern Anatolia and some Arab tribes.
 Israel and Damascus had sent aid to Hama during the conflict.

 The Anatolian realms who began paying tribute to Assyria, five kingdoms in total, probably did so not out of fear of Assyrian conquest but rather in the hope of Assyrian aid against the expansionist kingdom of Phrygia, which threatened their existence.
 The Anatolians at times tried to play Assyria and Phrygia against each other, with disastrous consequences.
 In 730, Tiglath-Pileser attacked and removed king Wasusarma of Tabal from power after he stopped paying tribute, writing in his annals that Wasusarma "acted as if he were the equal of Assyria".

 Tiglath-Pileser marched on the Levant for the fifth time in 734, reaching as far south as the border of Egypt.
 This campaign resulted in the conquest of Gaza and the submission of numerous states, effectively bringing the entire Levant under direct or indirect Assyrian rule; Assyria and Egypt shared a border for the first time in history.
 Asqaluna, Judah, Edom, Moab and Ammon, and the Mu’na Arab tribe, all began paying tribute to Tiglath-Pileser.
 By extending his control throughout the Levant, Tiglath-Pileser formed a semi-circle of control around Israel and Aram-Damascus and cut them off from Egypt, which had at times offered support to the Levantine states.
 The Assyrian efforts resulted in Aram-Damascus becoming both geopolitically isolated and without a large enough food supply to feed its people.